Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Dhergoloth (MPMM).md

 aliases: ["Dhergoloth"]
 ---
 # Dhergoloth
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-94, Mordenkainen's Tome of Foes p.
-248*
+94*

 > [!quote]- A quote from Mordenkainen
 >